probeiuscorp/rfcs/text/0000-derived-contexts.md

 - custom hooks wrapping `useContext` will not be allowed to be called conditionally with `use`.
 - anything wanting to preserve `use` semantics could not `useMemo` to avoid expensive recomputation, where `.map` allows that expensive computation to be lifted out of renders.

-I also believe the the surface area is satisfying small, with no extra hooks or exports.
+I also believe the surface area is satisfying small, with no extra hooks or exports.

 ## ReadonlyContext